Great Tibet Tour Logo GREAT TIBET TOUR ®

 • by Eric

-• Last Updated: 2023-02-25
+• Last Updated: 2024-01-24

 Tibetan Mastiff

 Tibetan Mastiff, belonging to the mastiffs, is a large and fierce dog.
-Tibetan Mastiff is one of the world's most ancient breeds, which is a special animal in Asia.
+Tibetan mastiff dog is one of the world's most ancient breeds, which is a special animal in Asia.
 More than 2000 years ago, Tibetan Mastiffs were active in the Himalayas and the alpine regions of the Tibetan Plateau with an elevation of 3000-5000 meters.
 Due to its loyal nature, Tibetan Mastiff is not only the best protection dog for nomads but also the best guard dog for kings and tribal chiefs.
 According to Tibetans, in pastoral areas, one adult Tibetan mastiff can guard 400 sheep, defeat three evil wolves and make leopards show the white feature, so it's called Heavenly Dog in Tibet.
-After westerners see the wonder of the Tibetan Mastiff, they call it “Oriental Supernal Dog”.
+After Westerners see the wonder of the Tibetan Mastiff, they call it “Oriental Supernal Dog”.
 In Nepali, it's called Bhote Kukur (bhote means someone from Tibet and kukur means dog).
 In Mongolian, it's called bankhar (bankhar means lion).

-The Tibetan Mastiff plays a very important role in the improvement of many famous dogs, such as St. Bernard, Great Dane, Komondor, Newfoundland, as well as various mastiffs, which have the blood of Tibetan Mastiff.
-However, due to the special living environment of the plateau and the herdsmen's weak consciousness of bloodlines protection over the years, partial original Tibetan mastiffs have merged with the local shepherd dogs, resulting in fewer and fewer pedigree Tibetan mastiffs.
+The Tibetan Mastiff plays a very important role in the improvement of many famous dogs, such as St. Bernard, Great Dane, Komondor, and Newfoundland, as well as various mastiffs, which have the blood of Tibetan Mastiff.
+However, due to the special living environment of the plateau and the herdsmen's weak consciousness of bloodline protection over the years, partial original Tibetan mastiffs have merged with the local shepherd dogs, resulting in fewer and fewer pedigree Tibetan mastiffs.

 Profile